casting-dot-systems/cast-monorepo/docs/TESTING.md

 - For new capabilities (e.g., codebases or vsync), add focused tests under `tests/integration/`.

 **Rule of thumb**: tests should read naturally "arrange → act → assert" and always clean up via the framework.

+## Codebase sync tests

+This repo includes basic `cbsync` tests using `pytest` and isolated registries via `CAST_HOME`.
+They:

+1. Register a codebase (`docs/cast`) and a cast.
+2. Create a file with `cast-codebases: [nuu-core]` and run `cbsync` to create the remote copy.
+3. Modify remote → pull to local, modify local → push to remote.
+4. Rename & deletes on both sides.